WhiskeyTang0F0xtr0t/audiobook/README.md

 - Combine all mp3s in a directory, sorted by name.
 - Convert combined mp3s into m4b file with metata.

+> [!NOTE]
+> This does not currently delete the old mp3 files, but I will add the feature in the near future.

 # Getting Started

 ## Requirements